sishar4/GIFSearcher/README.md

 # GIFSearcher

-App that shows trending GIF's using Giphy API.
+iPhone and iPad App that shows trending GIF's using Giphy API.
 User can view, search and share GIF's.

 To Install: